tanyani/CrisisTweetManagement/README.md

-# Crisis Tweet Management
+# Crisis Tweet Management (in development)
-### Processing and analyzing tweet stream in crisis events.
+Processing and analyzing tweet stream in crisis events.